WenxueCui/DSMM/README.md

 ## Additional instructions

 * For training data, you can choose any dataset by yourself.
+* If you like this repo, Star or Fork to support my work.
+Thank you.
 * If you have any problem, please email wenxuecui@stu.hit.edu.cn

 ## Citation